Case Evaluation

 What is My Case Worth?

 No two cases are exactly alike.
-Plus there are no guarantees in litigation, of course.
+Plus there are no guarantees, of course.
 Generally speaking, your claim for breach of contract may entitle you to award of money sufficient to "make you whole," meaning, to put you in same position you would have been, had the breach not occurred.
 You may also seek an award for your costs.

 Aside from remedies for breach of contract, you may also have a claim for breach of fiduciary duty (if the parties' agreement created a close relationship of trust), which may allow you to recover "exemplary damages," which are punitive damages and attorney fees, but know that the courts are often hesitant to award exemplary damages.
 Lastly, if the opposing party violated a consumer protection statute, you may be entitled to an award for triple (treble) damages.